Languages

 • Attend the MFL Clubs and use the resources provided in the MFL Teams and Enrichment Team to complete homework, extend their learning or receive extra support.

-Career Progression: Occupations with contacts in target language-speaking countries (business, law firms, estate agents, publishers, news and media agencies), bilingual secretarial work, translator, interpreter, teacher, private tuition, tourism and travel (travel agency, courier, tour-operator, airport/airline staff) fashion, catering and the restaurant trade, film industry.
+Occupations with contacts in target language-speaking countries (business, law firms, estate agents, publishers, news and media agencies), bilingual secretarial work.
+Translator, interpreter, teacher, private tuition, tourism and travel (travel agency, courier, tour operator, airport/airline staff) fashion, catering and the restaurant trade, film industry.
 At Bentley Wood we are passionate about the benefits that learning a language can bring.
 We strongly believe in languages as a skill for life.

-Recommended Reading: To support their learning of Languages all students have vocabulary workbooks to follow the course they study (Studio for French and Viva for Spanish).
-Languages websites and mobile apps such as ActiveLearn, Linguascope, Quizzlet, Wordreference, Languagesonline, BBC languages, Memrise, Kahoot, GCSEPod and Duolingo are also used to practise vocabulary, grammar and phonics.
+To support their learning of Languages all students have vocabulary workbooks to follow the course the study (Studio for French and Viva for Spanish).
+Languages websites and mobile apps such as ActiveLearn, Linguascope, Quizzlet, Wordreference, Languagesonline, BBC languages, Memrise Kahoot, GCSEPod and Duolingo are also used to practice vocabulary, grammar and phonics.

-CGP GCSE French AQA Complete Revision & Practice (with CD & Online Edition) – Grade 9-1 Course
+• CGP GCSE French AQA Complete Revision & Practise (with CD & Online Edition) – Grade 9-1 Course

-CGP GCSE Spanish AQA Complete Revision & Practice (with CD & Online Edition) – Grade 9-1 Course
+• CGP HCSE Spanish AQA Complete Revision & Practise (with CD & Online Edition) – Grade 9-1 Course

 KS5 | Spanish